TN 3 (07-24)

 11. Student earned income exclusion (SEIE)

 This provision allows a person, who is under age 22, and regularly attending school to exclude earnings from income when determining SSI payments.
-The amounts that are excluded are usually adjusted every year, and can be found in SI 00820.510 - Student Earned Income Exclusion.
-(See SI 01320.185 for more information on SEIE.)
+The amounts excluded are usually adjusted every year, see Student Earned Income Exclusion in SI 00820.510.
+(For more information on SEIE, see SI 01320.185.)

 12. Plan for achieving self-support (PASS)

-A PASS allows a beneficiary/recipient with a disability to set aside income and/or resources for a specified period of time so that the beneficiary/recipient may pursue a work goal that will reduce or eliminate SSI or SSDI benefits.
+A PASS allows a beneficiary/recipient with a disability to set aside income or resources for a specified period of time so that the beneficiary/recipient may pursue a work goal that will reduce or eliminate SSI or SSDI benefits.
 We do not count the income or resources set aside when determining SSI eligibility or payment amount.
-(See SI 00870.001 and SI 01320.140 for more information on PASS.)
+(For more information on PASS, see SI 00870.001 and SI 01320.140.)

 13. Blind work expenses (BWE)

 The BWE provision allows SSA to exclude from the earnings of an SSI recipient who is statutorily blind, earned income used to pay for work-related expenses.
 These expenses do not have to be related to the individual's disability.
-(See SI 00820.535 for more information on BWE.)
+(For more information on BWE, see SI 00820.535.)

 14. Sections 1619(a) and (b)